vovo/uva-node/README.md

   and make it independent of where you launch the editor.
 - Will detect language based on file extension.
 - The file must be in the UTF-8 or ASCII encoding.
 If you use pure English, you're fine, don't worry about it :)
-- Put the string `$caret_start$` in the template file at where you want to start typing the code.
+- In the template file, put the string `$caret_start$` *in a line of its own* at where you want to start typing the code.
+The entire line containing `$caret_start$` will be replaced with a blank line.

 tpl remove {lang}:
 - Removes the template setting but will *not* delete the template file.